JanCimWay/soul-food/README.md

 ![Working hours](/assets/images/prtscreens/working-hours.jpg)

  * About (section in Index page)
-   * This is an introductionary part, mostle for first time visitors to understand what is so special in this restaurant, by reading the spory of how the idea of reataurant was inspired, and short story about the chef.
+   * This is an introductionary part, mostle for first time visitors to understand what is so special in this restaurant, by reading the spory of how the idea of restaurant was inspired, and short story about the chef.

 ![About](/assets/images/prtscreens/about-section.jpg)